Learn about 9 fermented foods you can add to your diet to improve your digestion and immunity.

-“Bacteria” and “food” aren’t two words you would ever really expect–or want–to hear in the same sentence, but this type of bacteria is actually pretty important to your overall health.
-Also known as probiotics, these healthy strains of bacteria live in your digestive tract and promote everything from digestive health to immune function and beyond (1).
+“Bacteria” and “food” aren’t two words you would ever really expect, or want, to hear in the same sentence.
+Yet surprisingly enough, this type of bacteria is actually pretty important for your overall health.
+Also known as probiotics, these healthy strains of bacteria live in your digestive tract and promote optimal digestive health, immune function, and beyond (1).

 Taking a probiotic is one easy way to increase your intake of gut-healthy bacteria.
 However, you don’t need to spend lots of money on pricey products to get more probiotics in your diet.
-In fact, incorporating a few of the top fermented foods into your weekly meal plan can be just as effective, and may even offer other health benefits as well.
+In fact, incorporating a few of the top-fermented foods into your weekly meal plan can be just as effective.
+Plus, it may even offer other health benefits as well!

 Top 9 Fermented Foods

 Kombucha is a fermented beverage made from either black or green tea.
-It’s typically fizzy and sharp, with a flavor that can range from sour to sweet depending on the way that it’s produced and the ingredients that are added to it.
+It’s typically fizzy and sharp, with a flavor that can range from sour to sweet.
+It all depends on the way that it’s produced and the ingredients that are added to it.

-Although research is limited in humans, animal and test-tube models show that kombucha could help decrease blood sugar, reduce cholesterol and triglyceride levels, and block the spread of cancer cells in vitro (2, 3).
+Although research is limited on humans, animal and test-tube models show that kombucha could help decrease blood sugar, reduce cholesterol and triglyceride levels, and block the spread of cancer cells in vitro (3, 4).

 Not only that, but kombucha is also incredibly versatile.
-It makes a great alternative to soda or other sugary drinks and can even be brewed at home using tea, sugar, and a SCOBY—also known as a “symbiotic culture of bacteria and yeast.”
+It makes a great alternative to soda and can even be brewed at home using tea, sugar, and a SCOBY.
+SCOBY stands for a “symbiotic culture of bacteria and yeast”.

 Sauerkraut is tasty fermented food with a long history of health benefits.
 Although it originated in ancient China over 2,000 years ago, sauerkraut has since become a popular side dish popping up all over the globe.

-Kefir is a great source of several important nutrients, including protein, phosphorus, calcium, and vitamin B12, all of which play a central role in overall health (5).
-Additionally, kefir is low in lactose, which means that consuming a kefir drink is likely to be more well-tolerated than regular milk for those with lactose intolerance (6).
-In animal studies, kefir has also been shown to reduce inflammation and possess anti-allergic properties, indicating that it could be useful in the treatment of conditions like asthma (7).
+Kefir is a great source of several important nutrients, including protein, phosphorus, calcium, and vitamin B12.
+All of which play a central role in overall health (6)!
+Additionally, kefir is low in lactose, which means that consuming a kefir drink is likely to be tolerated easier than regular milk for those with lactose intolerance (7).
+Animal studies have shown that kefir may also reduce inflammation and possess anti-allergic properties.
+This indicates that it could be useful in the treatment of conditions like asthma (8).

-Tempeh is a popular fermented soy product that is often considered a staple in vegetarian and vegan diets alike.
-It’s comprised of fermented soybeans that have been pressed into a dense, compact cake that is high in protein, probiotics, and important micronutrients like iron, calcium, and riboflavin (8).
+Tempeh is a popular fermented soy product that’s a great staple in vegetarian and vegan diets alike.
+You create it by fermenting soybeans and pressing them into a dense, compact cake.
+It’s high in protein, probiotics, and important micronutrients like iron, calcium, and riboflavin (9).

-Besides being high in disease-fighting antioxidants, tempeh is also loaded with soy isoflavones.
-These powerful compounds have been shown to decrease cholesterol levels, fight oxidative stress, and boost bone health (9, 10, 11).
+Tempeh is high in disease-fighting antioxidants and loaded with soy isoflavones.
+These powerful compounds have been shown to decrease cholesterol levels, fight oxidative stress, and boost bone health (10, 11, 12).

 As one of the most common fermented vegetables, pickles are available on supermarket shelves across the country.
-Pickles are made up of cucumbers soaked in salty water, which allows them to ferment and boosts their content of gut-friendly probiotics.
+Soaking cucumbers in salty water allows them to ferment into pickles.
+This boosts their content of gut-friendly probiotics!

 Keep in mind that the kosher dill pickles soaked in vinegar at most grocery stores don’t carry the same probiotic benefits as the fermented pickles soaked in brine.
 Try making your own at home or look for pickles without vinegar at your local health food store to maximize the potential health benefits.

 Serving as a staple in Korean cuisine, vegan kimchi is favored for its delicious flavor and versatility.
-It’s made from salted and fermented veggies that have been seasoned with herbs and spices like garlic, ginger, and scallions.
+It’s made by seasoning veggies with herbs and spices, then salting and fermenting them.
+Garlic, ginger, and scallions are commonly used.
 There are also several different types available, including cucumber, carrot, cabbage, or radish kimchi.

-In addition to giving a spicy kick to dishes, kimchi has also been linked to several health benefits.
-For example, one study conducted by the Pusan National University in Korea found that eating kimchi for seven days led to significant reductions in cholesterol levels and blood sugar (15).
-Other research suggests that it could also aid in weight control and help promote insulin sensitivity (16).
+Kimchi has some amazing health benefits.
+For example, one study conducted by the Pusan National University in Korea found that eating kimchi for seven days led to significant reductions in cholesterol levels and blood sugar (16).
+Other research suggests that it could also aid in weight control and help promote insulin sensitivity (17).

-Miso is a type of fermented soybean paste that is used to make popular dishes like miso soup.
-It can also be made from other legumes, including fermented black beans, chickpeas or lentils.
-It’s also sometimes mixed with rice, barley, or seaweed.
+Miso is a fermented soybean paste.
+You’ll often find it in popular dishes like miso soup!
+You can also use fermented black beans, chickpeas, or lentils to make the paste.
+It’s sometimes mixed with rice, barley, or seaweed.

-Miso boasts an impressive nutrient profile and is brimming with vitamins and minerals like manganese, vitamin K, copper, and zinc (17).
-Keep in mind that it’s also high in sodium, so keep consumption in moderation and pair with plenty of other fermented foods for best results.
+Miso boasts an impressive nutrient profile, it’s brimming with vitamins and minerals like manganese, vitamin K, copper, and zinc (18).
+Keep in mind that it’s also high in sodium, so keep consumption in moderation and pair it with plenty of other fermented foods for the best results.

 9. Probiotic Yogurt

-Good news for yogurt lovers: you can easily boost your intake of probiotics by simply switching up your shopping list.
-Next time you’re at the grocery store, look for a brand of yogurt that has been cultured with probiotics.
-This type of yogurt is produced using fermented milk and typically contains lactic acid bacteria to ramp up the concentration of probiotics.
+Good news for yogurt lovers!
+You can easily boost your intake of probiotics by simply switching up your shopping list.
+Next time you’re at the grocery store, look for probiotic cultured yogurt.
+The fermented milk typically contains lactic acid bacteria, which ramps up the concentration of probiotics.